How To Clean an RV After Every Trip

 • Keeping your black and greywater tanks clean will keep your tank sensors working well and also help minimize odors.
 Consider using a tank sensor cleaner to remove unseen residue build-up on the inside of your black tank.

 • If your RV is equipped with a cassette toilet, check the housing area of the portable waste tank for water accumulation.
-The housing compartment door should be accessible from the RV exterior.
 Any water from rinse-off and flushing overrun can pool at the bottom of the housing area.

 A portable waste hose container keeps this tool separate from your RV, a sanitary consideration.